dorijanf/CurriculumRepo/README.md

 # CurriculumRepo
-A curriculum repository project made as a final thesis project
+Final thesis project.
+A repository where teachers can store and view syllabuses.